>

 Most of the stages of the Via Alpina end in a valley, where the choice of accommodation is bigger than high in the mountains.
 That means you can hike the whole trail while staying in hotels or inns, with the comfort and quality depending on your budget.

-Still, some of the sections are more remote a have a limited choice of where to stay — including some of the days where you can stay in a mountain hut.
+Still, some of the sections are more remote and have a limited choice of where to stay — including some of the days where you can stay in a mountain hut.

 Water can be filled up in most accommodations, although some huts do not have drinking water.
 In that case, you can always buy bottled water, but even better (and cheaper) is to have a water filter with you.